mekiii/P5-Conways-Game/README.md

 [ ] Classifying certain typical patterns

-Feel free to comment or clone this repository!
+Feel free to clone this repository!